rakiburrahman307/rakiburrahman307/README.md

   </a>
 </div>

----

 ### 👨‍💻 About Me

-Hello!
-I'm **Md.
-Rakibur Rahman**, a passionate developer with hands-on experience in **ReactJS, Node.js, MongoDB, and TypeScript**.
-In my journey through the realms of web development, each line of code tells a story—a narrative fueled by curiosity and a love for the art.

-As a **BSc graduate in Computer Science and Engineering**, I aspire to breathe life into ideas.
-Beyond coding, I'm here to collaborate on projects, redefine industry standards, and ride the dynamic wave of web development evolution.

-Let's go beyond the ordinary together and create digital wonders that leave a lasting impression! **Unique by nature; creativity knows no bounds.**
+Hi, I'm **Md.
+Rakibur Rahman**.
+I am a professional **Backend Developer** with **1 year of commercial experience**, currently working at **Spark Tech Agency**.

+I specialize in building scalable server-side applications using **Node.js, TypeScript, and MongoDB**.
+My focus has shifted from general web development to **Backend Engineering** because I enjoy the challenge of structuring complex logic, optimizing database queries, and ensuring system reliability.

+At **Spark Tech Agency**, I work on real-world production applications, collaborating with teams to deliver robust API architectures.
+I believe in writing clean, maintainable code and am constantly pushing myself to learn advanced system design patterns.

-- 🔭 I’m currently working on **High-Performance Backend Systems** & **[UniStayHub](https://unistayhub-hostel-manegement.netlify.app/)**.
+- 🔭 **Current Work:** I’m building high-performance APIs at **Spark Tech Agency** and working on **[UniStayHub](https://unistayhub-hostel-manegement.netlify.app/)**.
-- 🌱 I’m currently learning **Advanced System Design, Microservices, and Docker**.
-- 🔮 My Future Plan is to master **NextJS** for full-stack supremacy.
-- 👯 I’m looking to collaborate on **Open Source Backend Tools**.
+- 🌱 **Learning:** Currently diving deep into **Microservices, Docker, and Advanced System Design**.
+- 🔮 **Future Goal:** Mastering **NextJS** and cloud infrastructure to become a Lead Full Stack Engineer.
-- 💬 Ask me about **Web Development, REST APIs, and Database Architectures**.
+- 💬 **Ask me about:** Backend Architecture, REST APIs, and Database Optimization.
-- ⚡ **Fun fact:** I'm on a mission to collect unique keyboard stickers from around the world, turning my coding workspace into a vibrant global masterpiece! 🌍⌨️
+- ⚡ **Fun fact:** I collect unique keyboard stickers from around the world to turn my desk into a global masterpiece! 🌍⌨️

----

 ### 🛠️ Languages and Tools